 You can essentially make you core out of any material you want.
 The most common core you will find in high performance fins is a honeycomb or hexagonal one made from a very lightweight but extremely strong material.
 This will provide a unique stiffness and flex pattern in a super lightweight construction.

 The standard set up for this core is using the RTM process mentioned above, with standard fibreglass and resin wrapped around the core.

 While the performance core design has changed fin creation forever, it is the use of some pretty high tech materials that really take this style of fin to the next level.

 Now that larger fins can still be light alternative surfers such as Ozzy Wright have been utilising a Twin + Small stabiliser fin set up to increase drive down the line into air sections.
-Seen here in the Texas wave pool with the MR Twin in Performance Core construction.
+Seen here in the Texas wave pool with the FCS II MR Twin in Performance Core construction.

 PC Materials and fin flex